-Only a minor share of the total amount of Cr(VI) used at the site goes into wastewater, but the Cr(VI) concentration in wastewater prior to reduction is not measured at the sites.
-During the reduction step, Cr(VI) is converted to Cr(III) and after precipitation collected in a filter press.
-As the concentration of

-Cr(III) in the filter cake is not measured, the amount of chromium leaving the process via the filter cake cannot be assessed.
+Only a minor share of Cr(VI) goes into wastewater, but the Cr(VI) concentration in wastewater prior to reduction is not measured at the sites.
+During the reduction step Cr(VI) is converted to Cr(III) and after precipitation collected in a filter press.
+As the concentration of Cr(III) in the filter cake is not measured, the amount of chromium leaving the process via the filter cake cannot be assessed.

-The residual Cr(VI) in wastewater after reduction, which is released to an STP or WWTP, is between 0 and 0.020 kg per year (as described in Annex III).
+The residual Cr(VI) in wastewater after reduction, which is released to an STP or WWTP, is between 0 and 0.084 kg per year (as described in Annex III).